Are you tired of being the person who’s always late?

 The eBook 28 Days to Timeliness: Tips and Confessions from a Semi-Reformed Late Person, by Davonne Parks, is now available!
-This book is normally $4.99, but is being offered for only $2.99 for a limited time.
-Choose your preferred reading method below.
+This book is normally $2.99, but is being offered for only $0.99 this week only (until 1/25/14).

 With the Help from this eBook, You’ll Be Able To:

 - Learn the real reasons people are late (and it’s not because of the traffic!).

 - Know how much time you really need to get ready each day.

 - Manage your time so you can be on time.